RevenueHunt/docs/docs/how-to-guides/publish-quiz-automatic-popup.md

 Before You Start:

 - Ensure you have administrative access to your eCommerce store.
-- A quiz created with the Shop Quiz: Product Recommendation Quiz app.
+- A quiz created with the RevenueHunt app.
 - (optional) Basic understanding of HTML for editing themes.
 - (optional) Access to your eCommerce theme's code editor.